hanlongfu/appt_scheduler/README.md

 # Appointment Scheduler

-A GUI-based scheduling desktop application with a front-end written in `Java` and `JavaFX` and a `MySQL` back-end.
+A GUI-based scheduling desktop application with a front-end written in `Java` and `JavaFX` and a back-end supported by `MySQL`.
 It includes the following functionalities:

 - Create, modify, and delete appointments
 - Create, modify, and delete customers